Prospective Degree Student

-- A student may enroll for a maximum of 15 credits toward degree as a non-degree student.
-The student may take additive credits with the approval of his/her advisor, but these credits are not used in determining eligibility for degree status, nor will they apply toward a degree.
+- Prospective Degree students will enroll in 14-16 UM-Dearborn credit hours toward a degree as a non-degree student.
+Students may take additive credits with the approval of an academic advisor, but these credits are not used in determining eligibility for degree-seeking status nor will they be applied toward a degree.

 - A PDS student will have fees assessed and adjusted by fee regulations identical to those governing regular matriculated students.
 All courses taken under PDS status are considered part of the undergraduate record.